vmanot/Reactor/README.md

 # Reactor
 A state management framework for SwiftUI.

+## Why

+Reactor is a Flux-inspired, reactive state management

 ```swift
 struct ExampleView: ReactorView {